Patient education: Psoriasis (Beyond the Basics)

-Calcipotriene or calcitriol — Calcipotriene (Dovonex, Sorilux) and calcitriol (Vectical) are related to vitamin D and work by slowing the growth of skin cells in the epidermis.
+Calcipotriene or calcitriol — Calcipotriene (sample brand names: Dovonex, Sorilux) and calcitriol (sample brand name: Vectical) are related to vitamin D and work by slowing the growth of skin cells in the epidermis.
 These medicines can be used instead of or in addition to topical corticosteroids.
 They are usually applied twice a day when used alone.
 The side effects are usually minimal, with skin irritation being the most common problem.
 These drugs do not cause thinning of the skin.

 Another preparation, Taclonex, combines calcipotriene with a corticosteroid (betamethasone) in a once daily treatment.
 Although Taclonex is effective, it is quite expensive.

 Tar — Tar is a substance distilled from coal that has been used to treat psoriasis for many years.
 It is not completely clear how tar works, although it appears to reduce the overproduction of skin cells that leads to psoriasis.
 Tar preparations are available in shampoos, creams, oils, and lotions without a prescription, and are usually applied to the skin or scalp once or twice a day.
 Tar products do not cause serious side effects, although they can stain skin, hair, and clothing.
 Tar products are often used along with corticosteroids or with ultraviolet light treatments.
 (See 'Ultraviolet light' below.)

-Tazarotene — Tazarotene (Tazorac) is a skin treatment derived from vitamin A that is available in a cream or gel.
+Tazarotene — Tazarotene (sample brand name: Tazorac) is a skin treatment derived from vitamin A that is available in a cream or gel.
 It is usually applied once per day, in the evening.
 It may also be applied for 20 minutes and then washed off if skin irritation develops.
 Improvement should be seen within two months of treatment.